 Grief and Bereavement Counseling

-- Classes and workshops on various topics in Jewish thought and practice at Cafe by the Bay events for Holocaust survivors and at JFCS study groups
+- Workshops on various topics in Jewish thought and practice at events for Holocaust survivors and at JFCS study groups

 - Spiritual leadership during Jewish holiday events and celebrations for clients, staff and community members